OpenDosimeter/OpenDosimeter/README.md

 Want to contribute?
 Reach out to Kian Shaker (kians@stanford.edu / opendosimeter@gmail.com)

 ## Acknowledgements
 _Inspiration:_ The basis for our hardware and software is inspired by the fantastic [Open Gamma Detector](https://github.com/OpenGammaProject/Open-Gamma-Detector/tree/main) project, check it out!
+Much of its detailed documentation is relevant to the OpenDosimeter as well (SiPM behavior, X-ray counting concept etc.)

 _Funding support:_ King Center on Global Development at Stanford University, Knut and Alice Wallenberg Foundation